Topological Properties of Neumann Domains: Geometric and Spectral properties of Neumann domains

-\begin{rem} The number of Neumann domains for which the theorem holds (currently $\left\lfloor \nicefrac{\nu}{2}\right\rfloor $) may be improved by studying the number of Neumann lines to which the extremal points are connected.
-This nmber equals the number of Neumann domains which share the same extremal point on their boundary and we call it the degree of the extremal point (see also section \eqref{sec:number_of_Neumann_domains}). \end{rem}
+The argument above holds for each extremum which is global within its nodal domain.
+Yet, as a Neumann domain may contain two such extrema on its boundary, we deduce that \eqref{eq:bound_on_outer_radius} holds for at least $\left\lceil \nicefrac{\nu}{2}\right\rceil $ of the Neumann domains.\end{proof} \begin{rem} The number of Neumann domains for which the theorem holds, $\left\lceil \nicefrac{\nu}{2}\right\rceil $, may be improved by studying the number of Neumann lines to which the extremal points are connected.
+This number equals the number of Neumann domains which share the same extremal point on their boundary and we call it the valency of the extremal point (see also section \ref{sec:number_of_Neumann_domains}).
+In addition, there are eigenfunctions for which all nodal domains have a unique extremum.
+From the proof above we conclude that for those eigenfunctions all Neumann domains obey \eqref{eq:lower_bound_on_outer_radius}.
+Such eigenfunctions are given for example in \eqref{eq:explicit_eigenfunction} and figure \ref{fig:Lense-like_and_star_like}.

-The theorem above shows that there is always a certain number of ``large-diameter'' Neumann domains.

-\begin{rem} There is no general upper bound on the outer radius of Neumann domains.
-This can be demonstrated on the following family of separable eigenfunctions on the unit torus, $\left\{ \cos\left(2\pi x\right)\cos\left(2\pi ny\right)\right\} _{n=1}^{\infty}$ (see figure \ref{fig:Lense-like_and_star_like}).
-All of those eigenfunctions posess Neumann domains whose diameter equals $\nicefrac{1}{2}$. \end{rem}
+There is no general upper bound on the outer radius of Neumann domains.
+This can be demonstrated on the following family of separable eigenfunctions on the unit torus,\\ $\left\{ \cos\left(2\pi x\right)\cos\left(2\pi ny\right)\right\} _{n=1}^{\infty}$ (see figure \ref{fig:Lense-like_and_star_like}).
+All of those eigenfunctions posses Neumann domains whose diameter equals $\nicefrac{1}{2}$. \end{rem}